-The "Exit at End-of-Day" exit causes the trade to exit at the close of the last bar of the current day if intraday or daily bars are used.
+The "Exit End-of-Day" exit causes the trade to exit at the close of the last bar of the current day if intraday or daily bars are used.
 On weekly or monthly data, this exit causes the trade to exit at the close of the current bar.
-This exit type is primarily for back-testing purposes.
-To achieve end-of-day exits in real-time trading on intraday data, the optional time-based exit on the Strategy Options tab should be used.
+For TradeStatio and MultiCharts, this exit type is primarily for back-testing purposes.
+To achieve end-of-day exits in real-time trading on intraday data in TradeStation and MultiCharts, the optional time-based exit on the Strategy Options tab should be used.
 This exit type is not available for MetaTrader 4 or AmiBroker.
+For NinjaTrader, this exit only applies to intraday data.